TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 x[10 : 6]                      ## similar idea
 x[c(1, 10, 3, 5, 3, 10, 1)]    ## arbitrary order, can duplicate

-x[-1]                          ## only works for integer index: everything except this x[-(1 : 5)]                    ## everything except these five
+x[-1]                          ## only works for integer index: everything except first x[-(1 : 5)]                    ## everything except first five

 x[seq(from=2, to=10, by=2)]    ## sometimes helps to be creative

 ```

-Indexed vector values are 'lvalues' ('left-values'), that is something that can be on
+Indexed vector values are 'lvalues' ('left-values', something that can be on the left-hand
-  the left-side of an assignment expression.
+  side of an assignment expression).
 Simply put, an 'lvalue' is something that a
   new value can be assigned to.
 If you assign a value to a position beyond the last position
   of the current vector, that vector will be automatically extended to a length sufficient
   to accommodate the last position indexed.
 Retrieving a position beyond the current last